 We have some good news to share today.
-Thanks to the support of both the Visual FoxPro and Xbase++ communities, Southwest Fox and Southwest Xbase++ 2016 will proceed as planned September 22-25, 2016 in Gilbert, AZ.
+Thanks to the support of the Visual FoxPro community, a very generous supporter who made a large donation, and our many sponsors, Southwest Fox 2018 will proceed as planned October 18-21, 2018 in Gilbert, AZ.

 We really appreciate all the support people have shown for the conference with early registrations!
-That said, the decision comes with a calculated risk because we are still many registrations short of the breakeven point.
-Please continue to spread the word to your colleagues, clients, user group and anywhere else Visual FoxPro or Xbase++ is spoken.
+That said, the decision comes with a serious calculated risk because we are still many registrations short of the break-even point.
+Please continue to spread the word to your colleagues, clients, user groups and anywhere else Visual FoxPro is spoken.

 Putting on a conference is a risky endeavor.
 Conference centers require a guaranteed minimum income to block the dates of a conference; for a conference like Southwest Fox, that minimum is in the tens of thousands of dollars.
 We have to commit to the conference center by July 2nd and need your support by July 1st to make that commitment.
 We will not send out any “We need your help” appeals so please do not wait; register by June 30th!
 We know most of you like to wait until the last minute to avoid the credit card bill arriving too soon.
 We will not charge any attendee credit cards or cash any checks until we have committed to going forward (sometime after July 2), so this is not is a reason to wait.

 We look forward to seeing you in October!